 Home educating children is a lifestyle, not a conventional school option.

 Walking past schoolyards, swaths of uniformed kids ran toward us behind their wire fences, yelling at us: muzungu, muzungu and giggling fiercely, unaware that laugh transcends language.
-My kids didn’t enjoy it, but I stopped, let them greet us by shaking hands, and allowing them to touch my skin, occasionally singing ‘Jesus Loves the Little Children, all the children of the world, red and yellow, black and white, they are precious in His sight’, even grown-up kids like me.
+Unaware that my kids didn’t enjoy it, but still I stopped, let them greet us by shaking hands, and allowed them to touch my skin as they tried to rub off the white.
+I occasionally sang ‘Jesus Loves the Little Children, all the children of the world, red and yellow, black and white, they are precious in His sight’, even grown-up kids like me.

 Even for those of us with means, the grocery store was still a rough three hour ride away.
 It was a treat to have a bag of carrots or apples.
 Though unaccustomed and not so curious to make new friends with new foods, we all tried new foods, because we were hungry.
 We learned to be more thankful for our food, even if it was beans, again.

 When I grew up, I was told to finish my plate, because the Ethiopians were starving.
-So, I couldn’t resist asking if African kids were picky.
+So, I couldn’t resist asking if African kids were picky too.
 The woman I asked rolled her eyes, “Of course.”

 I’d say that in the conventionally schooled approach, we most definitely extended our study year to include two extra months in school.